Endereum/enterprise-ipfs-sdk/README.md

-# Endereum Enterprise IPFS SDK - PHP
+# Endereum Enterprise SDK - PHP

-Endereum enterprise IPFS SDK enables an enterprise to integrate our IPFS solution to its platform.
-To integrate this SDK, you need to follow certain steps listed below.
+Endereum enterprise SDK enables an enterprise to integrate our IPFS solution to its platform.
+To integrate this SDK (PHP), you need to follow certain steps listed below.
 1. Log in to your account
 2. Register your servers IP address from where you will call our API endpoints.
 3. Once you register your IP address then you can create an enterprise API key.
 You will need this API key to integrate our SDK with your platform.